DevSkillsHQ/frontend-boilerplate-elm/README.md

 ## Getting started

 ```
-npm run dev # to run for local development

 npm run build # to build the app

 npm run start # to start the app